joaodeconto/RTS/Assets/NGUI/ReadMe - 3.0.7 f3.txt

 1.60:
 - NEW: Added a built-in atlas-making solution: Atlas Maker, making it possible to create atlases without leaving Unity.
-- NEW: Added a tool that makes creation of fonts easier: Font Maker.
+- NEW: Added a tool that makes unit of fonts easier: Font Maker.
 Works well with the Atlas Maker.
 - FIX: UIAtlasInspector will now always force the atlas texture to be of proper size whenever the material or texture packer import gets triggered.
 - FIX: Removed the work-around for Flash that disabled sound, seeing the bug has been since fixed.
 - FIX: Tweener has been renamed to NTweener to avoid name conflicts with HOTween.